 At each sampling point, count and record the number of living conifer and broadleaf saplings within a 5.6 metre radius (0.01 hectare) sample plot.
-Measure and record the heights of the 3 conifer and 3 broadleaf saplings closest to the centre of each plot (to the nearest 0.1m).
+Measure and record the heights of the three conifer and three broadleaf saplings closest to the centre of each plot (to the nearest 0.1m).
 Note the main conifer/broadleaf species in the plot.
-Where there are fewer than 3 conifer or 3 broadleaf saplings, the heights of all should be measured.
+Where there are fewer than three conifer or three broadleaf saplings, you should measure the heights of all.